 CHOICES BASED ON INSPIRATION

-Pot stills are preferred for producing spirits such as single malt Scotch, Cognac, mezcal, Rhum, and Rye because they produce a more flavorful distillate.
+Pot stills are the preferred method for producing spirits such as single malt Scotch, Cognac, mezcal, Rhum, and Rye, because they create a more flavorful spirit.
 Column stills, on the other hand, are preferred for distilling neutral spirits such as gin and vodka and are also frequently used in the production of whiskey, bourbon, brandy, and white rum.

 comes from the great state of Iowa

-Barrel Proof, Barrel Strength, Barrel Wood, and a Bit about Mash Bills for this fine Craft Spirit.
+Barrel Proof, Barrel Strength, Barrel Wood, and a Bit about Mash Bills.

-Sometimes confused as a Canadian Whisky or American Whiskey.
+Iowa Legendary Rye sometimes confused as a Canadian Whisky or American Whiskey.
 Iowa Legendary Rye comes from the great state of Iowa, with its history dating back to prohibition in the Town of Templeton.
-This all-natural 100 Percent straight rye grain mash is created the old way some say, but we call it the right way.
+This all-natural 100 Percent straight rye grain mash is created the old way, some say, but we call it the right way.

-You will not find any malted barley or corn mash in our rye mash only 100% rye will do with this complex product.
-Although harder to produce in large quantities; we wanted to bring back the true essence which is rye from a prohibition rye whiskey pot still to add an assortment of extra worldly flavors from the grain that can only come from producing it in small batches and aged in only new American oak barrels bringing you a wonderful smoky flavor with our charred oak barrels.
+You will not find any malted barley or corn mash in our rye mash; only 100% rye will do with this complex product.
+Although much harder to produce in large quantities, we wanted to bring back the true essence, which is rye from a prohibition rye whiskey pot still.

 We carry an assortment of flavors for your palette and invite you to them all.
-From the rye grain to our prohibition style rye whiskey still to our hand bottling each and every bottle we do things the old way here.
+From the rye grain to our prohibition-style rye whiskey to hand bottling every bottle.
+We do things the old-fashioned way here.

-But so far, the old way is and still will be the right way according to judges around the US awarding our rye gold after gold after gold against our competition.
-When asked why not make a straight rye whiskey that carried that special black pepper taste in your rye mash with a little sweet corn whiskey.
+But so far, the old way is and still the right way, according to judges around the US, awarding our rye gold after gold.
+Against our competition, when asked why not make a straight rye whiskey that carried that unique black pepper taste in your rye mash with a bit of sweet corn whiskey.
 The answer was easy.
-Well, you would then be missing 49 Percent of great 100% straight rye if we did that.
+You would then be missing 49% of excellent 100% straight rye if we did that.

 The cocktail renaissance